psychemedia/island-storynotes/carus-wilson/50-wilson-nicholls-controversy.md

 As regards the fever which broke out in the school, I have evidence that it existed in the village at the same time; it may therefore very probably have been communicated to the school by infection; at any rate, the fact destroys Mrs. Gaskell's assumption that it was caused by the bad food of the institution.
 And the same witness, an inmate of the school during the fever, and one who remembers the little Brontes there, can testify that so far from the fever being "aggravated by the cruelty" of the managers, every possible care was taken of the invalids; wine, and everything else recommended by the medical attendant, were liberally supplied, and not one child was attacked who did not recover.
 The only " cruelty" connected with the event is the cruelty of imputing unfeeling conduct those who were doing their best to alleviate a prudential visitation, and who were spending and being in a great and benevolent and arduous undertaking for the good of others.

 It will not do, Sir, for bookmakers to Seize upon the characters of public institutions or private persons as so , much literary capital —
-" To moral, or adorn a tale."
+" To point a moral, or adorn a tale."

 The claim of character be respected is a sacred right; and the disregard of it (to use the forcible words of the *Times* on another point) is "a species of criminality which is shamefully neglected in the statutes of the realm."
 Mr. Carus Wilson, indeed, can well afford a smile of pity for his assailants; and will, I am sure, desire no other revenge upon them than to return them good for evil and blessing for railing.
 It would occupy too much of your space to answer all Mrs. Gaskell's opprobrious remarks in detail; though I have the means of disproving, point by point, more than one of her alleged facts; but I will conclude these observations with an extract from a letter lately received from a former of Cowan Bridge, as a testimony to the general character both of Mr. Wilson and the school: